 We recently came across a seemingly too-good-to-be-true tip, using a simple drinking glass to peel a mango in just a matter of seconds.
 And with no mess!
 This was one tip we had to try out.

 The Original Tip

 I originally read about this tip on BuzzFeed:

 They shared a step-by-step photo tutorial and video from the Smart Cook YouTube channel.

 The tip suggests that there is something far easier than the tried-and-true (and sometimes messy) method of peeling a mango with a knife.
 Instead, all you need is a sturdy glass and a little bit of coordination.

 The Testing Method

 First up: the mangoes.
 I deemed size and ripeness to be important factors in selecting the fruit.
-I considered that especially large mangoes (which I seemed to find a lot of) might not fit in a standard size glass very well, or might not peel as evenly.
+I realized large mangoes (which I seemed to find a lot of) might not fit in a standard-sized glass very well, or might not peel as evenly.

-I selected a few mid-size, fully ripe mangoes and a sturdy, standard-size, everyday drinking glass for this test.
+I selected a few mid-sized, fully ripe mangoes and a sturdy, standard-sized, everyday drinking glass for this test.

 Wow, this is the easiest and fastest way to peel a mango!
 The skin peels away from the fruit in one piece, and the mango flesh slides right into the glass.